What Is a Supply Chain Digital Twin?

 Additional Optimization Models — (Image by Author)

-This could involve using optimization algorithms to
+This could involve using optimisation algorithms to

 Examples of building blocks